Date of Degree

 Copyright 2010 Matthew John Zanker

 Zanker, Matthew John.
-"Real gas effects in heated gas inflators." thesis, University of Iowa, 2010.
+"Real gas effects in heated gas inflators."
+Master's thesis, University of Iowa, 2010.